marcussu/DeShare/README.md

 **Index Fund** | These funds aim to track the performance of a specific index such as the S&P/TSX Composite Index.
 The value of the mutual fund will go up or down as the index goes up or down.
 **Specialty Fund** | These funds focus on specialized mandates such as real estate, commodities or socially responsible investing.
 **Fund-of-Funds** | These funds invest in other funds.
 Similar to balanced funds, they try to make asset allocation and diversification easier for the investor.
 The MER for fund-of-funds tend to be higher than stand-alone mutual funds.

+### Mutual Fund Base Currency
+DeShare decided to adopt Binance wrapped USDT as the initial supported base currency and aims to support other stablecoins in future phases.

+# Development Documentation
+* Current version of DeShare platform is deployed on Binance Smart Chain (BSC) testnet due to rising BNB costs in mainnet.
+* DeShare platform live on BSC testnet is a working smart contract that can create a mutual fund as BEP20 tokens directly from web form (no coding required by fund initiator).
+* Smart contract is structured as a main DeShare platform (deployed as BEP20 Token for future use cases), which tracks and owns the created mutual funds' smart contract.
+* Each mutual fund will also have its own FundManager smart contract / address that can execute commands on the fund (e.g. invest the fund assets).
+* A fixed fee of 0.1 BNB is charged for starting a mutual fund, but this value is managed by a separate platform fee receiver smart contract and value is configurable without having to redeploy the platform.
+* Smart contract for the mutual has interface for additional investments, but user interface is currently not handled in the front-end portal.